| |

 8:00 am Saturday morning followed by the praying of the Holy Rosary

-FOURTH THURSDAYS: 7:00 - 8:00 pm (Young Adults)
+FOURTH THURSDAYS: 7:00 - 8:00 pm (with praise music)

 INTERCESSORY PRAYER: FIRST SATURDAYS at 9:30 am